Car Trackday Guide

 What equipment do I need?

-In basic terms, there’s really only four things you need in order to take part in a trackday.
+There’s really only four things you need in order to take part in a track day.
 These are:

 • A valid driving licence for drivers over 18 (A federative licence for drivers between 16-18 years)